VennDev/SpartanPHP/README.md

 - There are currently no release tools to encode because I am planning to sell them or release them at the appropriate time :)) you can contact me.

 # Note
-- You can test file  `Test.php` in here [Click](https://github.com/VennDev/SpartanPHP/tree/main/code)
+- You can test file  `Test.php` in here [Click Here!](https://github.com/VennDev/SpartanPHP/tree/main/installer)
 ## How to run file encoded ? ##
 ### -Windows- ###
 - Just run file encoded with cmd `php name_file.php`
 ### -Linux- ###
 - You must run with cmd `sudo php name_file.php`
 - After you type your password
+- Or you can sudo file this to install Spartan Loader [Click Here!](https://github.com/VennDev/SpartanPHP/tree/main/installer)
 - Do the above actions to complete the download of a **Spartan** loader for `linux`!
 - From here you can run all `.php` files encoded by **Spartan**.